Travel guide

 Do I need an eSIM if I'm going to Bosnia from Spain?

 Highly recommended.
-Bosnia is not in the European Union, so your Spanish plan will charge international roaming, which is usually expensive.
-With a local data eSIM, you browse at a fixed price, with no surprises on your bill, and keep your Spanish number to receive calls and SMS.
+Bosnia is not in the European Union, so your Spanish plan charges international roaming, which is usually expensive.
+With a local data eSIM, you browse at a fixed price, with no surprises on your bill, and keep your Spanish number for calls and SMS.

 Is there good data coverage in Sarajevo and Mostar?

 Yes.
-Sarajevo and Mostar have stable 4G in their centers and tourist areas, supported by operators such as BH Telecom and HT Eronet.
-In mountain valleys or remote villages, the signal may drop to 3G, which is common due to the country's terrain; for those routes, it is advisable to download offline maps.
+Sarajevo and Mostar have stable 4G in their centers and tourist areas, supported by operators like BH Telecom and HT Eronet.
+In mountain valleys or remote villages, the signal may drop to 3G, which is common due to the country's terrain; for those routes, it's advisable to download offline maps.

 How many GB do I need for a week in Bosnia?

-For a one-week trip between Sarajevo and Mostar, using maps, messaging, and social media, 3 to 5 GB is usually enough.
-If you share many videos or use your laptop as a hotspot, choose a larger plan.
+For a one-week trip between Sarajevo and Mostar, with maps, messaging, and social media, 3 to 5 GB is usually enough.
+If you share many videos or use your hotspot for a laptop, choose a larger plan.
 Hotel and cafe Wi-Fi helps you conserve data.

 Can I also use the eSIM in Croatia or Montenegro?

 The plan for Bosnia covers Bosnia.
-If your trip includes Croatia, Montenegro, or Serbia, you should get a regional eSIM for the Balkans that covers several countries with a single profile.
+If your trip includes Croatia, Montenegro, or Serbia, a regional Balkan eSIM that covers several countries with a single profile is more convenient.
 This way, you avoid buying separate plans and changing eSIMs every time you cross a border.

 When should I activate the Bosnia eSIM?

-Install it before you fly, with Wi-Fi at home, and activate the data line when you land in Sarajevo.
+Install it before flying, with Wi-Fi at home, and activate the data line upon landing in Sarajevo.
 Installing the profile takes a minute and doesn't consume anything until you turn it on.
-Having it prepared avoids depending on finding Wi-Fi at the airport as soon as you arrive.
+Preparing it beforehand avoids relying on finding Wi-Fi at the airport as soon as you arrive.

 Conclusion

 Bosnia and Herzegovina is a beautiful destination where classic roaming is expensive because it's outside the EU, so a local eSIM is the smart way to have internet in Sarajevo, Mostar, and the mountain routes.
-With 4G coverage in key areas and activation in one minute, you'll be connected from the first step.
-Prepare your eSIM for Bosnia and Herzegovina before you take off and don't worry about the bill.
+With 4G coverage in key areas and activation in a minute, you'll be connected from the first step.
+Prepare your eSIM for Bosnia and Herzegovina before takeoff and don't worry about the bill.

 Marc González Sáez